JiangChuanGo/tools/http_query/ReadMe.md

 }
 ```

-2. Data in the **Body** box will be puted into right the HTTP protocol BODY,trictly!
+2. Data in the **Body** box will be puted into right the HTTP protocol BODY, strictly!

 3. The Body Box **only** avilibal with **POST** method.